Can sweeping your own chimney invalidate your home insurance?

 What is a chimney sweep certificate for insurance?

-It’s proof that your chimney has been professionally swept – keep your chimney sweep certification safe as your insurer might insist on seeing it.
+A chimney sweep certificate is proof that your chimney has been professionally swept.
+Keep your certification safe because your insurer may insist on seeing it if you need to make a claim related to fire damage.

 Can I sweep my own chimney, or will it invalidate my home insurance?

-There are some jobs best left to the professionals, so unless you’re a chimney sweep by trade it’s probably a good idea to hire an expert.
-If your chimney caught fire after you swept it yourself there is a risk that your home insurance provider might refuse to cover the cost of any damage because it wasn’t swept by a trained professional.
+There are some jobs best left to the professionals.
+Unless you’re a chimney sweep by trade, it’s a good idea to hire an expert.
+If your chimney caught fire after you swept it yourself, there is a risk that your home insurance provider could refuse to cover the cost of any damage because it wasn’t swept by a trained professional.